-It moved into the cannabis industry a few years ago via its Hawthorne Gardening division.
-The focus is to provide hydroponics products to marijuana producers in the U.S.
+SMG moved into the cannabis industry in 2014 when it set up its Hawthorne Gardening division.
+Hawthorne’s focus is to provide hydroponics products to marijuana producers in the U.S.

 What makes it a good stock?

 Scotts has long been a major player in agriculture, and its flagship products have been a core income producer for decades.
-Yet it moved into cannabis in order to take advantage of that opportunity, and use its expertise in growing things.
+Yet it moved into cannabis in order to take advantage of that opportunity and leverage its expertise in growing plants.

-What I like about Scotts is that it isn’t a grower of cannabis.
-It’s what I call an “infrastructure” play, much in the same way that the people who made money in the gold rush weren’t the miners, but the folks who sold picks and shovels.
+What we like about Scotts is that it isn’t a grower of cannabis.
+It’s what we call an “infrastructure” play, much in the same way that the people who made money in the gold rush weren’t the miners, but the folks who sold picks and shovels.

 Scotts provides hydroponic products for the growers, and right now, California is its largest market.
-As mentioned above, Scotts can provide equipment for the 30 states that have legalized marijuana for medicine and the ten that permit it recreationally.
+As mentioned above, Scotts can provide equipment in states where pot cultivation is legal.

 Based on the way the states are voting, look for other left-leaning states like New York, New Jersey and Illinois to join the list of permissible jurisdictions.